redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 >One can and should discuss with convinced adherents of the Right and
 >the Left, but not with a man who plays at concealing the faults of one
 >to the others; he is to be unmasked as a diplomat of the basest
->metal...Trotsky has never had any political colour; he comes and goes
+>metal ...
+Trotsky has never had any political colour; he comes and goes
 >between the liberals and the Marxists, with shreds of sonorous phrases
 >stolen right and left.
 Not all is gold that glitters.
 Trotsky's phrases
 >are full of glitter and noise but they lack content.